vendia/blog/posts/2021-10-12-open-beta-changes.md

 ### Change Areas

 * **GraphQL Enumerations** - We’ve modified our internal JSON Schema 7 to GraphQL Schema compiler to allow customers to use enumerations directly in queries rather than treating them as strings.
 This will provide a more standard GraphQL interface and should allow GraphQL client tools to work more seamlessly with Share.
-* **GraphQL Filters** - Previously, Share modeled enumerations as strings in the GraphQL Schema, which caused confusion when using query parameters or otherwise filtering on enums.
+* **GraphQL Filters** - Previously, Share modeled enumerations as strings , which caused confusion when using query parameters or otherwise filtering on enums.
 With the GraphQL Enumeration changes, Share now offers a consistent and GraphQL-centric approach to querying for or filtering enumerated values.

 ### Change Areas Applied to GraphQL Enumerations